 A Guide to the Leasing Process at Harrison Apartments:

 Apartments are reserved on a first-come, first served basis.
 In order to reserve an apartment, you must put down a holding fee equivalent to one month’s rent.
 This will become your security deposit upon move-in.
-You will then have two weeks to complete all paperwork, otherwise Harrison reserves the option to re-rent your apartment and you will forfeit your security deposit.
+You will then have 24 hours to sign a Master lease and two weeks to complete all remaining paperwork, otherwise Harrison reserves the option to re-rent your apartment and you will forfeit your holding fee.
 Once you place a holding fee on an apartment, by phone or in person, the holding fee becomes non-refundable if you choose not to go through with the lease.
 Therefore, we ask everyone to be 100% certain before placing a holding fee on an apartment.

 The security deposit is a monetary amount that is held with the apartment until after the end of your lease to ensure that you fulfill your lease obligations.
 The security deposit is equivalent to one month’s rent.
 This deposit is NOT USED TOWARD RENT.
 It is refundable within 30 days of the end of your lease minus any damages or unpaid rent.